AberDerBart/mpdscheduler/README.md

 Then send commands via the mpd channel "scheduler" (for example using mpc).
 Responses are sent on the "scheduled" channel.
 The syntax is as follows:

-* sleep: a sleep timer can be initialized by sending a timestamp on the sleep channel
+* sleep [timestamp]: initializes a sleep timer for [timestamp]
-* alarm: an alarm can be set by sending a timestamp on the alarm channel
+* alarm [timestamp]: sets an alarm for [timestamp]
-* list: returns a list of all currently scheduled items
+* list: returns a list of all currently scheduled tasks (sleep timers and alarms)
-* cancel: any scheduled job can be canceled by sending the corresponding index on the cancel channel
+* cancel [index]: cancels the task with index [index].
+The indexes are shown in the response of the list command

 Any items scheduled to a time in the past are executed immediately.
 Timestamps can be any of the following formats: